Dynamic Tool Dependency Retrieval for Lightweight Function Calling: Additional Results

 \section{Additional Results}

-\paragraph{Retrieval Accuracy} We report in Table~\ref{table:retrieval_Amir_appendix} the full values for retrieval and function selection accuracy with Qwen 3 0.6B with unweighted Hard Masking. \ours consistently outperforms in both retireval and function selection across datasets.
+\paragraph{Retrieval Accuracy} We report the full values for retrieval and function selection accuracy with Qwen 3 0.6B with unweighted Hard Masking. \ours consistently outperforms in both retireval and function selection across datasets.
 We note that for Taskbench-Multimedia that LR outperforms in function selection due to overfitting to repeatedly predict ``end-of-plan'' which is always the last function in each task.

-\paragraph{Function Selection Accuracy Across Models} We provide in Table~\ref{table:allmodels2} extended results on function selection accuracy.
-Additional LLM backbones include Qwen 3 8B, Qwen 3 14B, Gorilla-v2 and GPT-4o.
+\paragraph{Function Selection Accuracy Across Models} We report here the full results on function selection accuracy discussed in the Results and Discussion Section.
+Additional LLM backbones include Qwen 3 14B and Gorilla-v2.
 At similar footprints, Gorilla V2 under-performs Qwen 3 8B, likely due to differences between our test data and the coding API data used for Gorilla’s fine-tuning.
 This difference in performance reinforces our claim that adaptive ICL strategies are preferable to fine-tuned generalist models, as ICL can seamlessly adapt to unseen tools at test time.